sudipfgcu/programming1_snakegame/README.md

 - **Console I/O**: Using `cout` and `cin` for interactions.
 - **Keyboard Input Handling**: Using `_kbhit()` and `_getch()` from `<conio.h>`.
 - **Basic Graphics**: Drawing walls, the snake, and food with ASCII characters.

-## Try It Yourself
-This game is beginner-friendly and can be customized!
-Here are some ideas:
-1. Add new obstacles to the game.
-2. Change the snake's appearance.
-3. Introduce new game mechanics like power-ups or penalties.

 ## Task for you to do
 1. Manually change the height and width of the boundary to width = 100; height = 30;